CharleRoger/ChemicalPropulsion/README.md

   - `LqdHydrogen`
   - `Pentaborane`
   - `Diborane`
-- `oxidizer`: An oxidizer which should be paired with a fuel.
+- `chemTechOxidizer`: An oxidizer which should be paired with a fuel.
 Supported resource names:
   - `LqdOxygen`
   - `IWFNA`
   - `HTP`
   - `NTO`
   - `LqdFluorine`
   - `N2F4`
-- `propellant`: A single propellant which should not be combined with any specified fuel or oxidizer.
+- `chemTechPropellant`: A single propellant which should not be combined with any specified fuel or oxidizer.
 All above resources are supported.

 ```
 @PART[partName]:BEFORE[zz_ChemicalPropulsion]